← Back to wiki

 Why It Matters for Longevity

 Sage's longevity story is dominated by cognitive protection.
-Akhondzadeh et al. (2003, PMID 12605619) ran a double-blind RCT giving Salvia officinalis extract to patients with mild-to-moderate Alzheimer's disease.
+Akhondzadeh et al. (2003) ran a double-blind RCT giving Salvia officinalis extract to patients with mild-to-moderate Alzheimer's disease.
 After four months, the sage group showed significantly improved cognitive function compared to placebo.
-This is a small study, but the fact that a culinary herb produced measurable improvement in actual Alzheimer's patients -- not just healthy volunteers -- is remarkable.
+This is a small study, but the fact that a culinary herb produced measurable improvement in actual Alzheimer's patients — not just healthy volunteers — is remarkable.

 The mechanism is well-characterized.
 Sage compounds inhibit acetylcholinesterase, the enzyme that breaks down acetylcholine, a neurotransmitter critical for memory and learning.
 This is precisely how donepezil and rivastigmine work, and sage does it without their common side effects of nausea and diarrhoea.
-Kennedy et al. (2006, PMID 16444660) extended this to healthy young adults, finding dose-dependent improvements in both immediate and delayed word recall.
+Kennedy et al. (2006) extended this to healthy young adults, finding dose-dependent improvements in mood, memory, and performance on cognitive stressor batteries.

-Lopresti's systematic review (2017, PMID 27888449) pulled together eight human trials and confirmed consistent cognitive and mood benefits.
+Lopresti's systematic review (2017) pulled together eight human trials and confirmed consistent cognitive and mood benefits.
 Beyond acetylcholinesterase inhibition, sage's effects include direct antioxidant activity and anti-inflammatory action.
-Its dried polyphenol content -- 12,073 mg per 100g -- is staggering, placing it among the most antioxidant-dense foods measurable.
+Its dried polyphenol content — 12,073 mg per 100g — is staggering, placing it among the most antioxidant-dense foods measurable.
 For context, blueberries, often celebrated as antioxidant powerhouses, contain roughly 560 mg per 100g.

 The book also recommends sage as a herbal tea, alternated with green tea and rosemary infusions, for daily polyphenol diversity.